yasinkaymaz/HandsFreeTweet/README.md

 # HandsFreeTweet
 This repository provides a collection of codes for tweeting while working...
+**autoTweet.py** merges given hashtags with your tweets and inserts mentions randomly with a rate which will not anger twitter API.
+**autoReTweet.py** searches for tweets with certain hashtags and re-tweets them upto a certain number.

 ### How to install:
-Assuming that you already have python install in your computer.
+Assuming that you already have python installed in your computer.

 **First**, you need to install tweepy module: